darinz/DL/03_Learning_Process/02_backward_propagation.md

 > **Try it yourself!**
 > Take a simple two-layer network and compute the derivatives of the output with respect to each parameter by hand.
 This will help you understand how the chain rule is applied in practice.

+> **Common Pitfall:**
+> Forgetting to use the correct activation function derivative for each layer can lead to incorrect gradients and failed training.

 ---